ql-io/ql.io-ebay-mp-apis/README.md

 To start the server run "bin/start.sh".

+The test directory has examples of the scripts that use the different apis.

 For documentation regarding the api, please refer https://www.x.com/developers/ebay

 For more information regarding ql.io please refer http://ql.io/